How to start your own business-The things you need to consider

-Remember to articulate what you have, what is it about you that's unique, and hold onto that thought, even if its on the "back of a envelope", as it can get lost in the day to day of juggling all the things you need to do, remember this point when you come to read the surviving cash shortfall blog.
+Remember to articulate what you have, what is it about you that's unique, and hold onto that thought, even if it’s on the "back of an envelope", as it can get lost in the day to day of juggling all the things you need to do, remember this point when you come to read the surviving cash shortfall blog.

 Being an entrepreneur can be lonely, I have heard many people say, "I wish there was someone who I could ask about that".
 Everyone needs a mentor, someone who has done it before.
 This may come from your investors.
-For example, I sit on the boards of several businesses and mentor them, having done it myself, or it my come from a community set up for like minded business.
+For example, I sit on the boards of several businesses and mentor them, having done it myself, or it may come from a community set up for like-minded business.
 Find yourself someone too.

 Operations and Staff